 - 48 hours = 60% of the vendor sell price = 4 gold 80 silver

-Now at first, it doesn’t seem that much, but when it comes to multiple transmog, gear and gems it will add up and eat out of the profits.
+It doesn’t seem that much at first, but gear and gems will add up and eat out of the profits when it comes to multiple transmog, gear and gems.
 Let’s also not forget the 5% auction house cut you have to pay for every auction house sale.

 Cancel Scans and Posting Time

-A common thing that is asked with flipping is how often to do a cancel scan.
+A common asked with flipping is how often to do a cancel scan.
 That depends on the activity on your realm and the items you sell.
 If you’re on a high or full pop realm, the chances will be you have to cancel at least once a day, but not everything you sell.
-For bigger servers, it’s better to post short, which will cost less and you won’t have to do the long canceling.
+For bigger servers, it’s better to post short, which will cost less, and you won’t have to do the long cancelling.

 Now let’s say you are on a low or mid-pop-sized realm or you are flipping on multiple realms, then you want to go for longer posting times and especially for slower moving items like pets, mounts, and transmog.
-Because posting transmog can be a very expensive thing, I recommend most of the time to not cancel scan them.
+Because posting transmog can be a costly thing, I recommend most of the time not to cancel scan them.
 It’s not worth it, especially on a low or medium pop realm.

 TradeSkillMaster Buy and Sell Strings

-The addon TradeSkillMaster is a very important tool to make fast purchases and fast sales without thinking too much.
+The addon TradeSkillMaster is a vital tool to make fast purchases and fast sales without overthinking.
 Make a profile for just flipping and set up different groups with items.
-Try what’s best for you and you can always make changes if needed.
+Try what’s best for you, and you can always make changes if needed.

-For selling you want to use smartavgbuy, this price source records every purchase you make from the auction house or trade.
-You want to sell for a profit so adding % to it will make it work.
-100%smartavgbuy is already the price you paid for so making it into 120%smartavgbuy will give you a 20% profit of the price you paid for.
+For selling, you want to use smartavgbuy.
+This price source records every purchase you make from the auction house or trade.
+You want to sell for a profit, so adding % to it will make it work.
+100%smartavgbuy is already the price you paid for, so making it into 120%smartavgbuy will give you a 20% profit of the price you paid.

-Example: You paid 100 gold for item ‘X’ and you want to resell if for more.
+Example: You paid 100 gold for item ‘X’, and you want to resell it for more.
 120% of the 100 gold you paid for is 120 gold and makes you a 20 gold profit (if we don’t calculate the AH cut of 5% and the deposit cost).
-This is a nice minimum asking price, but more is even better. max(120%smartavgbuy, 80%dbmarket) means it will pick the one that has the higher value ‘max’.
-If the dbmarket price is 200 gold of item ‘X’ and it’s set to 80%, that means it will be 160 gold and that is higher than the 120 gold of the smartavgbuy.
+It’s a good minimum asking price, but more is even better. max(120%smartavgbuy, 80%dbmarket) means it will pick the one that has the higher value ‘max’.
+If the dbmarket price is 200 gold of item ‘X’ and it’s set to 80%, it will be 160 gold, which is higher than the 120 gold of the smartavgbuy.

-For browsing (shopping) you want to have a simple string that is a bit on the greedy side like min(60%dbmarket,133%dbhistorical).
-By using the min it will pick the lowest value of the 2 and the historical price can be a very good indicator to check how much the price dropped from 60 days ago and now.
+For browsing (shopping), you want to have a simple string that is a bit on the greedy side, like min(60%dbmarket,133%dbhistorical).
+Using the min will pick the lowest value of the 2, and the historical price can be a perfect indicator to check how much the price dropped from 60 days ago and now.
 You could also use a simple 70%dbregionamarketavg if you flip on a low or medium pop realm.

-It’s all up to you, but keep in mind that TSM string’s don’t make the flips, you do.
+It’s all up to you, but keep in mind that TSM string’s don’t make the flips.
+You make them.